 Andy Roddick is a former professional tennis player from the United States who is well-known for his outstanding performance and play.
 He was inspired to play tennis expertly because his siblings began playing at a young age.
 He was only 13 when he started playing for youth programs such as under-15 and under-20 matches.
 These junior matches enabled him to compete in Grand Slams as a singles champion in 2003.

-He was known for his exhilarating serves and strikes on the court, as well as his calm and determined demeanor in front of the group.
+He was known for his exhilarating serves and strikes on the court and his calm and determined demeanor in front of the group.
 In addition, he was well-known in the media for his scandalous, unnecessary, and angry behavior on the court.
-He retired from professional tennis in 2010 due to injuries to his shoulder and knee.
+He retired from professional tennis in 2010 due to his shoulder and knee injuries.

 Mother: Blanche Roddick

 Andy Roddick was born in Omaha, Nebraska, on August 30, 1982.
 He was taken to Blanche and Jerry Roddick.
 His father was a wealthy businessman, and his mother was a schoolteacher.
 He was the youngest of three children, with two older brothers named Lawrence and John.
 He is 42 years old and belongs to the Virgo zodiac sign.

 Height & Weight

 Andy Roddick is of American descent, and his ethnicity is White.
 He is of German, English, Welsh, Irish, French, and distant Dutch ancestry.
 He has an athletic body type.
 Andy is 6 feet 2 inches tall (188cm/1.88m) and weighs around 86kg (189lbs).
 His eyes are hazel, and his hair is a light brown color.

 Andy Roddick went to SEK Boca Prep International School before enrolling in the University Of Nebraska High School, where he took online lectures and classes.
 His brothers, also tennis players, had piqued his interest in the sport since he was a child.
 His parents also encouraged him to pursue a career as a tennis player, and he did so.